I want to talk to you about something that I’ve personally struggled with over the years, and that “something” is staying motivated.

 - Understand that getting results takes work, probably more work then you can even imagine.

-- And embrace that the pay off will always be there, as long as you are open to seeing them.
+- And embrace that the pay off will always be there, as long as you are open to seeing it.

 Doing things despite of thoughts, feelings, emotions, or moods is where you will discover the true power of your own strength and determination… and THAT’S when progress really starts to happen, and results follow suit.